pinkstack/oracle-peak/README.md

 1. Install Bettercap by following [this instructions](https://www.bettercap.org/installation/).
 2. Install Docker by following [this instructions (for RPi v3)](https://phoenixnap.com/kb/docker-on-raspberry-pi).
+3. Install the GPSD deamon with [this instructions](https://gpsd.gitlab.io/gpsd/installation.html).
+This step is optional.
-3. Run the following command on RPi (v3) that will boot the agent.
+4. Run the following command on RPi (v3) that will boot the agent.
 The agent will then read data from Bettercap's REST API endpoints transform it and feed to MQTT topics.